NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 3.md

 Whenever the unclean spirits saw Him, they would fall down before Him and shout, "You are the Son of God!"

 ###### 12
-And He earnestly warned them not to tell who He was.The Twelve Are Chosen
+And He earnestly warned them not to tell who He was.

+### The Twelve Are Chosen

 ###### 13
 And He *went up on the mountain and *summoned those whom He Himself wanted, and they came to Him.